PauloMigAlmeida/PauloMigAlmeida/README.md

 🤝 **Community work:** Owner of the [Auckland Data Structures and Algorithms Meetup group](https://www.meetup.com/Auckland-Programming-Algorithms-and-Performance/)

-🔭 **Currently working**: General-purpose SSH unikernel to reduce the the attack surface to its minimum conceivable size.
+🔭 **Currently working**: Writing a hobbyist x86-64 Operating System for the joy of learning about the hardware-to-software interface [AlmeidaOS](https://github.com/PauloMigAlmeida/AlmeidaOS).

-🌱 **Currently learning** The Linux Kernel source code.
-I'm aiming to start contributing with the cgroups/ebpf subsystems shortly.
+🌱 **Currently learning** The Linux Kernel source code / x86-64 Architecture / C / Assembly (I'm still in doubt whether I like the AT&T or Intel syntax more)

 👯 **Looking to collaborate on** Any AWS-related subjects (I'm a former Solutions Architect @ AWS)

 📫 **How to reach me:** https://twitter.com/PauloMigAlmeida

 ### Meaningful open source contributions:

+* Created the first [AWS Lambda runtime for C lang (C11)](https://github.com/PauloMigAlmeida/aws-lambda-c-runtime).
+This provides negligible cold-start overhead (single digit millisecond).
 * Added support for most of the GitHub Marketplace && Github App APIs to the [github-api](https://github.com/hub4j/github-api).
 Currently used at Jenkins integration with GiHub.
-* Created the first [AWS Lambda runtime for C lang (C11)](https://github.com/PauloMigAlmeida/aws-lambda-c-runtime).
-This provides negligible cold-start overhead (single digit millisecond).

 ### Statistics